Rock ‘n’ Roll with Me

 1 adult with up to 2 children £18.60

-The exhibition poster and other items can be purchased in the museum or through our online shop.
+The exhibition poster and other items can be purchased in the museum.

 A free web app is available to accompany this exhibition.
 Listen to Geoff MacCormack tell the story behind some of the featured photographs, and enjoy a Spotify soundtrack inspired by the display.
 It also features audio versions of the main exhibition text panels and audio descriptions of some of the key photos in the gallery.